Charmed Spark K8s

 , it deploys several charms like Prometheus, Grafana, Loki, etc. that together build up the Canonical Observability Stack.
 You can view the list of charms that have been deployed and their relations with juju status --relations

 .
-The output is similar the following (note that it may take some time for the status to be active for each charm.):
+The output is similar to the following (note that it may take some time for the status to be active for each charm):

 Model Controller Cloud/Region Version SLA Timestamp